An Approximation Algorithm for the Connected Maximum Coverage Problem in Directed Graphs: Discussion and future research

 \section{Discussion and future research}

 \DRCC and \CBMC are basic combinatorial optimization problems with many applications in diverse areas such as logistics, wireless sensor networks, and bioinformatics.
 Besides their relevance, their approximation properties still need to be better understood.
-In this paper, we make an important step forward, providing the first algorithms for \DRCC and \CBMC with sublinear approximation ratios that significantly improve over the current best algorithms.
-Our results also imply an improved approximation for the particular case of additive prize function (\DBOM), for the minimum connected set cover problem (\CSC), and for the group Steiner tree problem (\GST).
+In this paper, we provide an approximation algorithm for \DRCC with a sublinear approximation ratio.
+Our results also imply an improved approximation for the particular case of additive prize function (\DBOM).

 The most interesting but very ambitious research question is whether there is a polynomial lower bound on the approximability of \DRCC.
 In other words, whether it is hard to compute in polynomial time a solution that is asymptotically better than a polynomial factor from the optimum.
 The same question for the directed Steiner tree problem has been open for a long time.
 However, it is known that the integrality gap of the standard flow-based LP relaxation for \DRCC is unbounded if no budget violation is allowed~\cite{bateni2018improved} and has a polynomial lower bound for the directed Steiner tree problem~\cite{li2025polynomial}.
 This suggests that we cannot significantly improve our approximation factors for \DRCC by using the linear relaxation~\eqref{lpDRCC}.
 Using LP-hierarchies~\cite{rothvoss2011directed, friggstad2014linear} could be a promising research direction to improve our approximation factors.
 For the Directed Steiner Network, it is known that the integrality gap of the Lasserre Hierarchy has a polynomial lower bound~\cite{DinitzNZ20}.
 An even harder research question is to find a lower bound on the approximation of \CBMC.